The IWSCC logo: A triangular pattern made up of smaller triangles in shades of blue, orange, and green.

 How Do We Do It?

-When you put it all together, our goal is to make connections and create Veteran-Owned and Disabled-Owned success in Canada.
+When you put it all together, our goal is to create opportunity and support success for Canadian Veteran-Owned and Disabled-Owned businesses.

 To make it happen, the IWSCC:

-We connect them with each other, with our network of Corporate Members, and support them with events and resources.
+We connect them with each other, with our network of Corporate Members, support them with events and resources, and advocate for accessibility and inclusion.

-Builds a thriving nationwide community of Certified Suppliers, Corporate Members, and Community Partners.
+We build a thriving nationwide community of Business Owners, Corporate Members, and Community Partners.

 Each one dedicated to supporting Disabled-Owned and Veteran-Owned businesses across Canada and beyond.